 We are very grateful to have the benefit of our Advisory Board members’ expertise and experience as we form and strengthen partnerships, broaden discourse, and spark innovation in aging.

 Janice Tyler is the Director of the Orange County Department on Aging and the past President of the N.C.
 Association on Aging.
-She is currently the Vice-President of the NC Coalition on Aging.
-She served two terms as the Chair of the N.C.
-Senior Center Alliance and remains an ex-officio member of the steering committee.
-She is also a member of the Southern Gerontological Society, the American Society on Aging, the National Council on Aging and the National Institute of Senior Centers.
-Prior to being appointed the Director of the Orange County Department on Aging in 2011 she worked 24 years as the Senior Centers Administrator.
-In March, 2017, she will celebrate 30 years of service with Orange County Government.
-She is a graduate of UNC-Chapel Hill, with a Bachelor of Arts in Sociology, has completed advanced study in aging and is a graduate of the N.C.
+She currently serves on the executive committee of the NC Coalition on Aging.
+She is a graduate of UNC-Chapel Hill, with a Bachelor of Arts in Sociology and is a graduate of the N.C.
 Division of Aging’s Ann Johnson Senior Center Institute.

 Sharon Williams is currently an associate professor and director of UNC’s Division of Speech and Hearing Sciences.
 As an audiologist with expertise in gerontology, she applies her training and expertise to the scholarship of older adults living with life-limiting illnesses and to death and dying processes and outcomes.
 Dr. Williams received a BS and MS in Communication Disorders and a PhD in Human Development and Family Studies.